eiffel-community/eiffel-intelligence-frontend/wiki/markdown/test-rules.md

     ]

-<h3>Clear All Rules/Clear All Events</h3>
+### Clear All Rules/Clear All Events ###

-<p>"Clear All" buttons remove all rules respective events.
+"Clear All" buttons remove all rules respective events.
 After clicking on button, a pop-up window shows up and asks for confirmation.
-After confirming all rules or events are removed.</p>
+After confirming all rules or events are removed.

 <img src="images/GUI_TestRules_Clear_All.png" />

-<h3>Trash Can Button</h3>
+### Trash Can Button ###

-<p>It is possible to remove single rule/event by clicking on trash can button next to specific text area.</p>
+It is possible to remove a single rule/event by clicking on trash can button next to specific text area.

-<h3>Find Aggregated Object</h3>
+### Find Aggregated Object ###

-<p>Clicking on "Find Aggregated Object" button will start the aggregation process.
-If rules and events are correct, a pop-up window with the aggregated object will show up on the screen.</p>
+Clicking on "Find Aggregated Object" button will start the aggregation process.
+If rules and events are correct, a pop-up window with the aggregated object will show up on the screen.

 <img src="images/GUI_TestRules_Aggregated_Object.png" />

-<h2>Curl</h2>
+## Curl ##

-<p>It is possible to use curl to get required information.
-To get information about test rules status, if this functionality is enabled in back end or not, you can execute command below.</p>
+It is possible to use curl to get required information.
+To get information about test rules status, if this functionality is enabled in back end or not, you can execute command below.

     curl -X GET http://<host>:8080/rules/rule-check/testRulePageEnabled?backendurl="http://127.0.0.1:8090/"

-<p>To execute rules on specific events with curl, you need to create a JSON file with rules and events.
-File should contain:</p>
+To execute rules on specific events with curl, you need to create a JSON file with rules and events.
+File should contain:

     {
         "listEventsJson": [